How we tested

 We also looked at ease of use, taking note of how the towels felt in our hands and whether they left lint behind when we dried glasses or patted steaks.
 One towel was so linty that we thought it had snowed on our expensive steaks after just a few dabs.
 Other towels were abrasive and uncomfortable to grip.
 Our favorites were plush and not at all linty.

 While performance was clear-cut, price was not.
 Many of the lower-ranked towels, such as Viva Vantage or Bounty Basic, bill themselves as budget-friendly versions of higher-rated products, but something about these towels seemed suspect—the rolls were loosely wound and had deep embossing that made them look suspiciously thicker.
 We did some sleuthing and discovered something sneaky: Budget paper towels have about 17 percent fewer sheets than premium products.
 While they might be cheaper if you’re looking solely at price per roll, they’re not so budget-friendly once you calculate the price per square foot.
-Most of these budget products cost between $0.03 and $0.05 per square foot—on par with the prices we’ve seen for the premium versions of these products.
+Most of these budget products cost between roughly $0.03 and $0.05 per square foot—on par with the prices we’ve seen for the premium versions of these products.

 Our favorite product was the national top seller: Bounty Paper Towels.
 These two-ply sheets were thick, highly absorbent, and ultrastrong.
 We tested both plain and patterned versions and noticed that the patterned towels tended to rub dye onto light-colored surfaces, so we recommend buying white paper towels to avoid this issue.
-Though Bounty is slightly more expensive than other towels—$2.49 for a regular-size roll, or about $0.07 per square foot—every tester who tried these plush, durable towels was a convert.
+Though Bounty is slightly more expensive than other towels—about $2.50 for a regular-size roll, or about $0.07 per square foot—every tester who tried these plush, durable towels was a convert.

 We evaluated a mixture of full-sheet and variable-sheet versions of top-selling paper towels from seven national manufacturers, for a total of 12 products.
 Testers rated each product on absorbency, strength, linting, and ease of use.
 Thickness, water absorbency, dimensions, square footage, and ply were measured in house or verified with manufacturers.
 For each product, we purchased and evaluated the smallest roll size and quantity available online or in Boston-area stores.
 Prices shown are what we paid, and products appear in order of preference.